-What is Columbia Known For?
+What Is Columbia Known For?

 2024-07-2420 minute read

-What is Columbia Known For?
+What Is Columbia Known For?

 What if someone told you that you could attend an Ivy League school without having to declare a major to graduate?
 At Columbia University, this is a reality.
 Columbia’s name has long been associated with academic rigor, but many people don’t know that sets Columbia apart from other top universities.